Oxnard Plain: Geography

 This plain is bounded by the Santa Monica Mountains, the Santa Susana Mountains, the Topatopa Mountains to the north, the Santa Clara River Valley to the northeast and the Santa Barbara Channel to the south and west.
 The topography of the plain is relatively level.
 It has been formed chiefly by the deposition of sediments from Santa Clara River Valley and the watershed of Calleguas Creek before they flow into the Pacific Ocean.
 The alluvial deposits from these rivers are generally a few hundred feet (100 ft) thick and lie over Pleistocene and Pliocene sedimentary rocks.
 The Santa Clara River is one of the largest river systems along the coast of Southern California and only one of two remaining river systems in the region that remain in their natural states and not channelized by concrete.

 Prior to the agricultural expansion, installation of drainage systems, and other disturbances, this broad, flat, coastal area contained a series of marshes, salt flats, sloughs, and lagoons.
 Historically, Calleguas Creek flood flows spread across the floodplain and the deposited sediment created the rich agricultural lands of the Oxnard Plain.
 With year-round agriculture in the floodplain, concrete channels and dirt levees have been built to contain the flow.
 This has delivered increased sediment to Mugu Lagoon and flooding during extreme rain events.
+The 16.5 mi is among the longest stretches of continuous, linear beaches in the state.
 With the Port of Hueneme, Channel Islands Harbor, and Ventura Harbor along with a number of breakwaters, jetties and groins, this is one of the most engineered coastlines in the state with complicated coastal geography.